hubmannj/NWTK-Cheatsheet/Cisco.md

 ## FHRP

 FHRP (FIRST HOP REDUNDANCY PROTOCOL) is used for a redundand Gateway.
-FHRP is a group of Protocols which are used to have a Gateway for your Hosts although the Standard Gateway isn´t available.
-In a normal Network is a Host not able to communicate to other Networks if the IP of the Gateway is not reachable or not available.
-FHRP uses Virtuell IP Addresses.
-A Router Group (mostly 2 Routers) share the same Virtuell IP which is the entry for the Host.
-So, if one Router fall out, the Host does not regocnize the failure.
+FHRP is a group of protocols which are used to have a Gateway for your hosts although the standard Gateway isn´t available.
+In a normal network is a Host not able to communicate to other networks if the IP of the Gateway is not reachable or not available.
+FHRP uses virtuell IP-Addresses.
+A router group (mostly 2 routers) share the same virtuell-IP which is the entry for the host.
+So, if one router fall out, the host does not regocnize the failure.

 ### HSRP

 The Hot Standby Router Protocol is only for Cisco devices.
-HSRP uses two Routers in a Group.
-One is the Active Router and the second is the Standby.
-The Active Router is used to rout traffic whereas the standby Router only work after a failover.
+HSRP uses two routers in a group.
+One is the active router and the second is the standby.
+The active router is used to route traffic whereas the standby router only work after a failover.

 ### Configuration

 In HSRP, a numbered group is used.
-If you work with Router-on-a-stick, use the vlan-id as the group number for the Router Group on the Sub-Interface.
-The number must be identical for both Routers.
-Same for the Virtuell IP Address.
-Interface tracking is a mechanism where the Router reduce it´s priority automatically if there is a Problem with the outside Interface.
+If you work with Router-on-a-stick, use the vlan-id as the group number for the router group on the Sub-Interface.
+The number must be identical for both routers.
+Same for the virtuell IP-Address.
+Interface tracking is a mechanism where the router reduce it´s priority automatically if there is a problem with the outside interface.

 ```bash
 int <int>